How to Protect Yourself this Halloween

 Whether it’s a broken window, graffiti, or any other type of vandalism, the best home insurance policies will pay out so that you are never left out-of-pocket if ever you need to make a claim.

 Remember, there are many things that can invalidate your home insurance, including forgetting to lock your doors or windows, so be extra vigilant during Halloween, as crimes tend to rise.

 4. Protect yourself against slips, trips and falls

-If you’re an enthusiast that enjoys putting up Halloween decorations to spook trick-or-treaters, or you’re even thinking about hosting a party, it’s important that you consider the danger of slips and falls while people are on your property.
+If you’re an enthusiast that enjoys putting up Halloween decorations to spook trick-or-treaters, or you’re even thinking about hosting a party (which is less likely this year), it’s important that you consider the danger of slips and falls while people are on your property.

 Slip hazards are aplenty on Halloween, whether it’s fake gravestones in the garden or cotton spider-webs in your home.
 If someone trips and injures themselves, you could be held accountable for the cost of damages if they make a claim against you.